JoshuaHull/portfolio/README.md

 ## Apps

-[Homepage](./apps/homepage) - single file site from which all apps are linked.
+[Homepage](./apps/homepage) - single file site from which all apps are linked

-[Skills](./apps/skills) - Vue app with interactive demos of some of my skills.
+[Skills](./apps/skills) - Vue app with interactive demos of some of my skills

 ## Packages